Tummy Tucks And Weight Loss

 What Are The Tummy Tuck Options?

-• Full Tummy Tuck: This procedure removes excess skin and fat from the entire abdomen (above and below the navel) and tightens the muscles of the abdominal wall.
+- Full Tummy Tuck: This procedure removes excess skin and fat from the entire abdomen (above and below the navel) and tightens the muscles of the abdominal wall.
 With this procedure, the navel must be repositioned so that it continues to appear in a natural position.
-Because you have to undergo this procedure, it is not ideal for people with heart problems or other health problems.
+Because this is a more involved procedure, patients with certain medical concerns may need additional evaluation before surgery.

 Generally, these are outpatient surgical procedures with a 10-14 day recovery period away from heavy activity.
 Whichever procedure you choose, you will be left with a flatter and firmer stomach.
 Due to the location of the incision, any minimal scarring will be barely noticeable.